 To be considered for a scholarship through the ACS Scholars Program, candidates must:

-- Be a U.S. citizen or permanent U.S. resident
+- Be a U.S. citizen or legal permanent resident of the U.S.

 - Be a full-time student at a high school or accredited college, university, or community college

-- Demonstrate high academic achievement in chemistry or science (Grade Point Average 3.0 “B” or better)
+- Demonstrate high academic achievement in chemistry or science (Grade Point Average 3.0 or higher)

 - Demonstrate financial need according to the Free Application for Federal Student Aid form (FAFSA) and the Student Aid Report (SAR)

 Eligible and Ineligible Racial and Ethnic Categories for the ACS Scholars Program